ibm-cloud-docs/cephaas/iam_access-fusionaas.md

 ## Service access roles
 {: #service-access-roles}

-In addition to the above roles, Fusion as a Service uses service access roles to control operations on resource level such as clusters and storage within your deployments.
+In addition to the above roles, IBM Fusion as a service uses service access roles to control operations on resource level such as clusters and storage within your deployments.
 The following roles determine what actions users can perform on both compute resources (clusters) and storage resources (volumes, hosts, S3 credentials, certificates).

 | Service role |  Description of actions |
 |--------------|------------------------|